 Three Months Ended March 31,

-2022 % Change 2021
+2023 % Change 2022

 (Dollars in millions)

-U.S. \$ 224.6 8% \$ 207.1
+U.S. \$ 242.8 8% \$ 224.6

-EMEA 58.6 4% 56.4
+EMEA 55.0 (6)% 58.6

-China 25.1 (1)% 25.4
+China 25.1 -% 25.1

-Other 38.6 11% 34.7
+Other 41.5 8% 38.6

-Total revenues \$ 346.9 \$ 323.6
+Total revenues \$ 364.4 \$ 346.9

 Revenues in the table above are attributed to the country of domicile and the respective regions in which our registrars are located; however, this may differ from the regions where the registrars operate or where registrants are located.
 Revenue growth for each region may be impacted by registrars reincorporating, relocating, or from acquisitions or changes in affiliations of resellers.
+Revenues in the U.S. benefited from several such changes during the first quarter of 2023, while revenues in EMEA were negatively impacted.
 Revenue growth for each region may also be impacted by registrars domiciled in one region, registering domain names in another region.
-During the three months ended March 31, 2022, revenues increased in all regions except China.
-Revenues from registrars based in China declined during the three months ended March 31, 2022 as a result of lower new registrations and renewal rates in the country.
+Revenues increased in the U.S. and certain other countries during the three months ended March 31, 2023 compared to the same period last year.
+Revenues in China remained consistent and revenues in EMEA declined in the three months ended March 31, 2023, compared to the same period last year, due to the factors described above.